Nuts, bolts, screws, or studs are made from a variety of different metals these days.

 Zinc Plated Nuts & Screws

-These are basically the steel nuts that are electroplated with zinc.
+These are basically steel nuts that are electroplated with zinc and are among the most popular choices.

-Zinc plated nuts and bolts offer a number of uses, including projects that are outdoors since they can resist the elements.
+Zinc-plated nuts and bolts offer a number of uses, including projects that are outdoors, since they can resist the elements while providing additional resistance to corrosion.

 They are also strong, resist corrosion, and can be used for many different applications.